XiaHaochong98/Cradle_OSWorld/README.md

     "decision":
         {
-            "criteria": "The map must be open with the 'Saloon' marked as a Waypoint, and then the map must be closed to indicate the task completion.", "reason": "Both provided images show the in-game character standing near a campfire, with the mini-map visible on the bottom left corner.
+            "criteria": "The map must be open with the 'Saloon' marked as a Waypoint, and then the map must be closed to indicate the task completion.", "reasoning": "Both provided images show the in-game character standing near a campfire, with the mini-map visible on the bottom left corner.
 The mini-map does not provide sufficient information to determine if the 'Saloon' has been marked as a Waypoint via the Index, nor do these images show the main map being closed after marking a Waypoint.
 We can not see any waypoint marker on the mini-map nor any actions related to opening or navigating the full map.", "success": false
         },
     "__comments__": "This is a output example for success detection."